Jun 29, 2020

 - SaaS: On average, a mobile app will lose 77% of its daily active users after the first 3 days of installation, according to Andrew Chen, a Silicon Valley venture capitalist.

 - Online retailers: this business model usually has little to no switching cost to a different provider, making it easy for customers to churn.

-Getting back customers is so important because, earning new customers is 25 times costlier than getting back and retaining the right ones.
-This post will address 9 strategies to help you win back and retain these customers, keep your churn rate low, and drive up profits from lost sales.
+This is why getting customers back can be so important, especially considering that earning new ones is even 25 times costlier.
+So this post will address 9 strategies that will help you win back and retain these customers, keep your churn rate low, and drive up profits from lost sales.

 How to win back your customers?